TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

          ->select

    Description
-         The SQL-statement is set here!
+         The SQL-statement, a SELECT query, is set here!

 .. container:: table-row